-We all know that Black Friday is one of the most important periods for retailers and e-commerce businesses and probably the most popular shopping event during the year along with Christmas.
+Black Friday is one of the most important periods for retailers and e-commerce businesses and probably the most popular shopping event during the year, along with Christmas.
 Consumers spend billions each year and the figures seem to increase year on year, especially with the growth of e-commerce.

 1. Stop procrastinating